-Gameday Giveaway: Chance to win free football tickets & more (COMING SOON)
+Gameday Giveaway: Chance to win free football tickets & more

-Gameday Giveaway: Your chance to win free tickets, airfare and hotel (COMING SOON)
+Gameday Giveaway: Your chance to win free tickets, airfare and hotel

 Hey football fans — we've got a contest you'll want tackle coming up.

-Starting on Sept.
-6 and through Oct.
-3, New Jersey 101.5 and other Townsquare Media stations will be offering you a chance to win round-trip airfare, a hotel stay for two, $300 in cash and tickets to a pro football game in the city of your choice.
+Through Oct.
+31, New Jersey 101.5 and other Townsquare Media stations will be offering you a chance to win round-trip airfare, a hotel stay for two, $300 in cash and tickets to a pro football game in the city of your choice.

+This is the second round of this contest; the first ended Oct.
+3.

-Keep an eye on NJ1015.com/contests for more details and a chance to wrack up entries by completing activities on NJ1015.com when the contest goes live on Sept.
-6.
+See here for more details and a chance to wrack up entries by completing activities on NJ1015.com.

 You'll have a chance to win: